iovavlas/MyDotNetPlayground/README.md

-# WebApplication1
+# MyDotNetPlayground
 .NET Web Api tutorial

-Just experimenting with .NET Web Api, Entity Framework and other stuff :)
+Just experimenting with .NET Web Api, Entity Framework, DI with Autofac, AutoMapper and other stuff :)